Thyroid Disorders Treatment in NYC

 Thyroid Disorders - HYPERTHYROIDISM:

-A condition in which the thyroid produces abnormally high levels of thyroid hormone, creating a hypermetabolic state.
+Hyperthyroidism is a condition in which the thyroid produces abnormally high levels of thyroid hormone, creating a hypermetabolic state.
 The causes of an overactive thyroid can be infection, as is the case with subacute thyroiditis, autoimmune disease from Grave’s disease, and toxic thyroid nodules.
-Hyperthyroidism, if left untreated, can eventually lead to osteoporosis and cardiac abnormalities, including an enlarged heart and irregular heart rhythm.

 The most common signs and symptoms seen in hyperthyroidism are: